Skip to content

 Testing, Monitoring, and Decision Logic

 Not more data for its own sake.
-Better use of the information already available so testing, monitoring, and physical preparation decisions actually point in the same direction.
+Better use of the information already available so testing, monitoring, and physical preparation decisions point in the same direction.

 Performance development becomes more valuable when the rest of the club can trust what it is producing.